Survey Results Reveal High Levels of Stress and Popular Ways to Relieve It

 As the chart above shows, reading is a particular favorite for individuals 60 and older, but can be helpful for all age groups.
 It can help ease muscle tension and lower your heart rate.
 Consider picking up a favorite book for stress relief.

 Regardless of your age, stress can be overwhelming and come with serious negatives.
 However, you don’t have to figure out stress relieving methods alone.
 Our DC therapists can help you to pinpoint better, understand, and manage your stress.
+If you need help figuring out how to find a therapist in DC for your needs, we’ve created a guide for that.

 Contact us if we can be of help.